-Location A9 Dalwhinnie to Trinafour - Cuaich to South end of Trinafour Dua Location Carriageway.
+Location A9 Dalwhinnie to Trinafour - Cuaich to South end of Trinafour Dua Carriageway.
 Grid Reference 273250, 770268 to 265657, 787025 Problem Single and Dual carriageway 12.5 miles in length at high altitude (467m prone to snow accumulations, drifting and reduced visibility due to wind blown snow.
 Has this site experienced problems before or is it an identified risk?
-Due to accumulation of snow road has been closed in previous winters.
-Detailed Mitigation Measures Optional Mitigation Application of additional salt on inclines at drivers discretion.
+Due to accumulation of snow road has been closed in previous winte Detailed Mitigation Measures Optional Mitigation Application of additional salt on inclines at drivers discretion.
 Measures Consideration to the application of Safecote / Brine pre-wetting mix (Alternative De-icer) if very low temperatures are forecast. • Front line treatment route 20-04.
-40g treatment route 40-04 • Cat A patrols PA-2 and PA-3.
+40g treatment route 40-04 Cat A patrols PA-2 and PA-3.
 (1st November to 31st March) Monitoring of conditions, including camera at Drumochter, by Duty Supervisor.
 Deployment of reserve vehicles, located as identified below.
 Use of patrol vehicles outwith scheduled patrol times.
 Deployment of snow blower from Kingussie Depot.
-Pre-deployment to Delughing in where possible.
-Dalwhinnie where possible.
-Representative deployed to MART Performant of validate with welfers bits as standard.
-When exected Deployment of vehicles with welfare kits as standard.
-The macourage detailed shows will be in place prior to the event based on a When enacted The measures detailed above will be in place prior to the event based on a forecast of significant snow fall in a short space of time with a high degree of forecaster confidence.
+Pre-deployment to Dalwhinnie where possible.
+Representative deployed to MART Deployment of vehicles with welfare kits as standard.
+When enacted The measures detailed above will be in place prior to the event based on a forecast of significant snow fall in a short space of time with a high degree or forecaster confidence.
 In cases of low or medium forecaster confidence dialogue may be opened with Transport Scotland regarding extent of mitigation.
-Reactive implementation when monitoring of conditions indicates requirement.
-Who enacts Winter Service Duty Supervisor supported by Duty Officer.
-Who will manage the Winter Service Manager supported by Duty Supervisor based in Contro response Room.
-Are diversion routes to be No alternative diversion route available.
-Are diversion routes to be used?
-No alternative diversion route available.
+Reactive implementation when monitoring of conditions indicates NA/In a support requirement.
+Who enacts Winter Service Manager supported by Duty Officer.
+Who will manage the response Winter Service Manager supported by Duty Supervisor based in Contro Room.
+Are diversion routes to be No alternative diversion route available. used?
 Northbound vehicles will be stopped at Trinafour and Blair Atholl.
-Vehicles
+Vehicles to be stacked at Bruar and Blair Atholl. to be stacked at bluar and blair Atholi.

 Southbound vehicles will be stopped at Dalwhinnie and Ralia.
 Vehicles to be stacked at Dalwhinnie, Ralia/Newtonmore and on A9 Southbound.
 Deployment of resources The following resources are available for deployment: 1 frontline spreader/plough (Kingussie), 1 patrol spreader/ploughs (1 no. Kingussie and 1 no. Ballinluig), 2 reserve spreader/ploughs (Kingussie), and 1 snowblower (Kingussie) deployed between Cuaich and Trinafour, exact locations at Duty Supervisor discretion.
 Use of VMS Contact Traffic Scotland to display messages on VMS/A1, VMS/A7, VMS/A5, VMS/A2 and VMS/A3.
 Other measures put in place Closure of snowgates at Blair Atholl, Trinafour, Ralia and Dalwhinnie.
-Assistance from additional Transport Scotland resources Assistance from Transport Scotland Communications to agree message to be put out to the media.
+Assistance from Assistance from Transport Scotland Communications to agree message to additional Transport Scotland resources be put out to the media.
 Assistance from External Sources Assistance from Police Scotland in implementing road closures if deemed necessary.
 Vehicle Recovery through Police Scotland Contracts if vehicles become stuck.